 Landscapes in Concept

 A landscape photograph is most often created to establish a context for a story.
-The story can be told be the landscape itself, or act as the establishing shot for a slideshow, collage or short video such as you can do with tools like Adobe Spark.
-Shooting landscapes is pretty easy, getting them to be great is a bit more work.
+The story can be told with the landscape itself, or act as the establishing shot for a slideshow, collage or short video.
+Shooting landscapes is pretty easy — getting them to be great is a bit more work.

 A landscape always has a horizon in it somewhere.
 This horizon line must be level.
 If it is canted, your viewers will be uncomfortable, subconsciously feeling that they are sliding out of the image.
 Your camera probably has a grid option for the display and may even have a built-in level.
 Use them.
 You can fix skewed horizons in post, but the process is going to change your composition, not always for the better.